-- Restored and reinforced 27 projects within the Civic Art Collection across San Francisco. - Restored Mechanics Monument and Lotta's Fountain. - Completed engineering condition survey and mock-up for metal restoration and corrosion project for the De Young Museum tower. - restoration for the Court of Honor at Legion of Honor. - Completed Opera House Seating Replacement and Improvement Project for ADA accessibility. - Completed Opera House Taxi Ramp Awning.
+- Restored and reinforced 27 projects within the Civic Art Collection across San Francisco. - Restored Mechanics Monument and Lotta's Fountain. - Completed engineering condition survey and mock-up for metal restoration and corrosion project for the De Young Museum tower. - Completed about 80% of masonry restoration for the Court of Honor at Legion of Honor. - Completed Opera House Seating Replacement and Improvement Project for ADA accessibility. - Completed Opera House Taxi Ramp Awning.